Megatherium probably used its lips more than its tongue when feeling for choice leaves in the treetops.

 Megatherium Physical Characteristics

-Looking at present-day sloths, it’s hard to imagine that at one point a giant sloth — the Megatherium — was among the biggest land mammals to roam the Earth.
+Looking at present-day sloths, it’s hard to imagine that at one point a giant slot—the Megatherium—was among the biggest land mammals to roam the Earth.

-Current fossil records indicate that this giant sloth reached weights of up to 4 tons (8,000 lbs) and stood over three meters tall when standing upright on its hind legs.
-And head-to-tail, Megatherium measured around six meters (20 ft) on average.
+Current fossil records indicate that this giant sloth reached weights of up to 4 tons (8,000 lbs.) and stood 12 feet tall when standing upright on its hind legs.
+Head-to-tail, Megatherium measured around six meters (20 ft.) on average.

 Its skeletal structure suggests that it walked long distances on all fours to distribute its weight evenly.
 But its short hind legs and wide pelvis also tell us that the Megatherium likely spent a lot of time standing and sitting back on its hind legs and short, thick tail.

-One interesting characteristic of Megatherium anatomy is their enormous seven-inch claws.
-Because of their claw length, this giant sloth was unable to walk on the flats of its paws like any other mammal.
-This would have been another reason they probably walked long distances on all fours.
-The weight distribution would have been more comfortable in this awkward walking position.
+One interesting characteristic of Megatherium anatomy is its enormous seven-inch claws.
+Because of its claw length, this giant sloth was unable to walk on the flats of its paws like other mammals.
+Instead, it walked on the sides of its feet, like the modern anteater.

 The Megatherium had a strangely small head and mouth for such a large animal.
 In fact, among all other ground sloths that existed during the Pleistocene epoch, it had the narrowest mouth.
 It was larger in the back and narrowed down to the front in a cone shape.
 This likely meant that it was much more selective in the foliage it ate.
 This wouldn’t have been a problem because it would probably have reached higher in the trees than any other herbivore of its time.